Costa Rica sloth

 B, L included

-After a leisurely start, we walk on the tree-shaded coffee plantation and follow the golden grain’s journey from red coffee cherry to roasted brew.
-Our journey ends with a transfer to the airport for late afternoon flights home.
+A morning ferry (1.5 hrs) brings us across the Gulf back to the mainland, as we look out for dolphins, brown pelicans and magnificent frigatebirds en route.
+We continue by road, stopping in a tree-shaded coffee plantation to learn about the golden grain’s journey from red coffee cherry to roasted brew.
+Our tour concludes with a transfer to the airport for late afternoon flights home.

 Trip Price, per person sharing: